Constraints on active-sterile neutrino transition magnetic moments from low-energy electronic recoils at direct detection experiments: Data Analysis Details

 \subsection{Event Rate}

 We express the differential event rate per unit target mass as

 where $d\Phi^i/dE_\nu$ is the differential neutrino flux for the $i^{th}$ solar neutrino component, and $Z_{\mathrm{eff}}(T_e)$ denotes the effective atomic number accounting for the number of available electrons per recoil energy bin in the detector.
 The differential cross section $d\sigma/dT_{e}$ includes contributions from both the SM interactions and the additional sterile neutrino dipole portal.

-In this work, we adopt the free electron approximation for $Z_{\mathrm{eff}}(T_e)$, where all atomic electrons are considered unbound and uniformly available for scattering at all recoil energies.
-This is a valid assumption for electron recoil energies well above the binding energies of atomic shells \cite{Chen:2016eab}, typically applicable in the energy region considered in this analysis \cite{Kouzakov:2017hbc, Hsieh:2019hug}.
+In this work, we account for atomic binding effects by adopting the stepping approximation for the effective atomic charge $Z_{\mathrm{eff}}(T_e)$.
+Unlike the free electron approximation where all electrons are considered unbound, here an electron from a specific shell is treated as available for scattering only if the recoil energy exceeds its binding energy.
+This approach provides a more realistic description near the ionization thresholds \cite{Chen:2016eab}, and is typically applicable in the energy region considered in this analysis \cite{Kouzakov:2017hbc, Hsieh:2019hug}.
 Under this assumption, the effective atomic number is expressed as

 where $\theta(x)$ denotes the step function, $n_\alpha$ the number of electrons in atomic shell $\alpha$, and $B_\alpha$ the corresponding binding energy.
 The binding energies and electron occupation numbers for the xenon target material are taken from Ref.~\cite{xraydata:2009}.
-The required minimum neutrino energy to produce a recoil energy with an outgoing sterile neutrino is